karlkirschner/PyPeerReview/README.md

   Figure 1.
 An illustration of resulting matching for 10 entrants, each requiring<br>3 reviews and each reviewer being responsible for performing 3.
 </p>

+#### Known Bug
+  Depending on the numbers (i.e., number of reviewers, entrants, and how many reviews should be done), **the script can result in a reviewer obtaining the same entrant twice**.
+To check this sort the results dataframe by both the reviewers and by the entrants and do a visual inspection.
+Until this is solved, please check the results and hand edit where needed.

 ##### Input and Flags:
 1) reviewers CSV file (; seperated)
 2) entrants CSV file (; seperated)